apenlor/apenlor.github.io/_posts/2023-02-23-contract-testing-workflows.md

 * **Consumer Driven:** The flow is started (*and fully handled*) by the consumers.
 Providers must validate the contract, requiring them to include code in their testing phase. <a href="https://dzone.com/articles/improve-microservice-testing-with-contract-testing" target="_blank">Check out this article</a> if you want more information.
 * **Bi-directional:** For situations where there is no control over the provider's code (or maybe there is control, but there's no will to include new testing code in their source).
 We have published at Sngular <a href="https://www.sngular.com/the-easy-way-to-get-started-with-bi-directional-contract-testing/" target="_blank">some nice articles related</a>.

 Bi-directional and consumer-driven are much more similar than expected, there is a slight difference in how the provider is handled (for obvious reasons), but the workflows in bi-directional could be understood as a subgroup of the workflows defined as consumer-driven with minimum differences.
-In this article, we will focus on the consumer-driven approach, as covering both would create a very long entry, but we will go over the bi-directional in future articles.
+In this article, I will focus on the consumer-driven approach, as covering both would create a very long entry, but I will go over the bi-directional in future articles.

 **I will always recommend using the consumer-driven approach in all possible situations, it fully exploits the potential of this testing technique.** On the other hand, everyone will have examples in their mind about situations and products that cannot follow that approach.
 That is the moment to use bi-directional, and it’s great to have it to cover more of our services.
-But from my perspective, it comes to help in only very specific cases, and it should not be treated as an “anytime” alternative.
+But from my perspective, it comes to help in only very specific cases, and it should not be treated as an "anytime" alternative.

 # Workflows